 Much of the information in this article is summarized from the following publications:

 Job Nelson was a First Nations band trainer, conductor and composer in northern coastal British Columbia, particularly in the Nass River Valley.
-He was the director or trainer of a number of bands, including New Metlakatla, Fort Simpson, and Aiyansh.
-At Fort Simpson the band's name was changed to Nelson’s Silver Cornet Band.
-With his departure, the band became the Fort Simpson Concert Band.
+He was the director or trainer of a number of bands, including Metlakatla, New Metlakatla (Alaska), Port Simpson, and Aiyansh.
+At Port Simpson the band's name was changed to Nelson’s Silver Cornet Band.
+With his departure, the band became the Port Simpson Concert Band.

 In about 1891 Job Nelson was brought from New Metlakatla to be an instructor for the Aiyansh Band.
 For several winters in the latter part of the nineteenth century, Nelson would be escorted by canoe from New Metlakatla on Annette Island to Aiyansh, where he would spend the winter months.